Judge in Manafort case says Mueller's aim is to hurt Trump

 Ellis said prosecutors may present the full classified memo to him under seal -- without showing Manafort its additional details -- in two weeks.

-Mueller's prosecutors have argued this memo gives them the authority to bring cases against Manafort related to his work in Ukraine reaching back more than a decade before he joined the Trump campaign.
+Mueller's prosecutors have argued this memo gives them the authority to bring cases against Manafort related to his work in Ukraine.

 Manafort lost civil suit on similar complaint